Frequently Asked Questions

 There is a legal obligation on Cork City Council to produce a Development Plan every six years.
 The Development Plan will guide development within Cork City over the short–to–medium term.
 Plans have to be replaced to meet the changing needs of society which are influenced by various factors including population increase, economic conditions, environment, climate change, loss of biodiversity, new government guidelines and policies.

 So what is happening now?

-During the eight week preliminary public consultation, people are invited to offer their suggestions and ideas on how the city should develop and respond to the Issues Paper ‘Our City, Our Future’.
+During the eight-week preliminary public consultation, people were invited to offer suggestions and ideas on how the city should develop and consider the strategic issues raised in the ‘Our City – Our Future’ document.

-After this, a second round of consultation, the Chief Executive submits a second report summarising the Draft Plan consultation submissions to the full Council and her recommendations on the key issues arising.
-Then the City Councillors decide on suggested amendments to Draft Plan and a third public consultation on the City Development Plan Amendments takes place over four weeks (in which final submissions can be made but solely on the proposed amendments).
+The Chief Executive then submits a second report summarising the Draft Plan consultation submissions to the full Council and her recommendations on the key issues arising.
+City Council Members decide on suggested amendments to the Draft Plan and a third public consultation on the City Development Plan Amendments takes place over four weeks (in which final submissions can be made but solely on the proposed amendments).